 Choice of database backends: slapd comes with a variety of different database backends you can choose from.
-They include MDB, a hierarchical high-performance transactional database backend; BDB, a high-performance transactional database backend (deprecated); HDB, a hierarchical high-performance transactional backend (deprecated); SHELL, a backend interface to arbitrary shell scripts; and PASSWD, a simple backend interface to the passwd(5) file.
-The MDB backend utilizes LMDB, a high performance replacement for Oracle Corporation's Berkeley DB.
-The BDB and HDB backends utilize Oracle Corporation Berkeley DB.
-These backends have been deprecated as LMDB provides significantly higher read and write throughput and data reliability.
+They include MDB, a hierarchical high-performance transactional database backend; and PASSWD, a simple backend interface to the passwd(5) file.
+The MDB backend utilizes LMDB.